 2ND LIEUTANANT KILLS/WOUNDS 50 ENEMY

 On this date in 1945 U.S. Army Second Lt.
-Audie Murphy, age 20, commanded an infantry company when it came under attack from 200 German infantrymen and a half dozen Mark VI Tiger tanks on the outskirts of Holtzwihr (now part of Porte-du-Ried), a village near Colmar on the eastern slopes of the wintry Vosges Mountains in Northeastern France.
-Armed with a .30 caliber, semi-automatic M1 carbine, Murphy called in artillery fire.
-When the tanks and infantry continued to approach, Murphy, who had initially been rejected by both the U.S. Marine Corps and U.S. Army because he was too short (5 ft, 6 in), scampered aboard a burning American tank destroyer and fired a .50 caliber machine gun against an armor-infantry enemy advancing on three sides through swirling smoke and snow, turning it back.
-Wounded in the leg the previous day, the consummate rifleman held the enemy off for three hours.
-Some came within 10 yards of Murphy.
-After exhausting his ammunition, he limped back to his company and led a counterattack, forcing the Germans to retreat.
+Audie Murphy, age 20, commanded an infantry company when it came under attack from 200 German infantrymen and a half-dozen Mark VI Tiger tanks of the German Nineteenth Army on the outskirts of Holtzwihr (now part of Porte-du-Ried), a village near Colmar on the eastern slopes of the wintry Vosges Mountains in Northeastern France.
+Armed with a .30 caliber/7.62 mm, semi-automatic M1 carbine and a radio, Murphy called in artillery fire on his own position.
+When enemy tanks and infantry continued to approach, Murphy, who had initially been rejected by both the U.S. Marine Corps, U.S. Navy, and U.S. Army because he was too short (5 ft, 6 in/1.67 m) and was underweight, scampered aboard a burning American M10 tank destroyer and fired a .50 caliber/12.7 mm machine gun against an armor-infantry opponent advancing on 3 sides through swirling smoke and snow, single-handedly turning it back and inflicting 50 casualties.
+Wounded in the leg the previous day, the consummate rifleman held the enemy off for 3 hours.
+Some came within 10 yards/9.1 meters of Murphy.
+After exhausting his ammunition, he limped back to his company and led a full-man charge, forcing the Germans to retreat.
 For his extraordinary courage, Murphy received the Medal of Honor, the highest military award for bravery that can be given to any person in the United States.

-During his three years of active service in nine major campaigns across the European Theater (North Africa, Sicily, Italy, France, and Germany), Murphy was credited by the U.S. Army with killing over 240 enemy soldiers while wounding more than 500 and capturing about 100.
+During his 3 years of active service in 9 major campaigns across the European Theater (North Africa, Sicily, Italy, France, and Germany), Murphy was credited by the U.S. Army with killing over 240 enemy soldiers while wounding more than 500 and capturing about 100.
 He became the most decorated soldier in U.S. history.
-Among his 33 medals, ribbons, citations, and badges were one Belgian and five French medals, including the French Legion of Honor and the French Croix de Guerre.
+Among his 33 medals, ribbons, citations, and badges were 1 Belgian and 5 French medals, including the French Legion of Honor and the French Croix de Guerre.
 When he left active service with the rank of first lieutenant, Murphy was still under 21.
 His 1949 autobiographical account of his service, To Hell and Back, was a best seller.

-Murphy died three weeks short of his 46th birthday in a plane crash on the side of a mountain near Roanoke, Virginia, on May 28, 1971.
-Fittingly, his body was recovered two days later on Memorial Day.
+Murphy died 3 weeks short of his 46th birthday in a private plane crash on the side of a mountain near Roanoke, Virginia, on May 28, 1971.
+Fittingly, his body was recovered 2 days later on Memorial Day.
 He is buried in Arlington National Cemetery outside Washington, D.C.
 His gravesite near the amphitheater is the second most popular destination after President John F. Kennedy’s.
 Notwithstanding his tragic and untimely death, Murphy may very well be remembered as the last genuine American Hero.

 Audie Murphy: To Hell and Back